barryclark/jekyll-now/_posts/2022-04-03-assume-role.md

 ```

 **Wrap it up**:

 * When looking for privilege escalation vectors in an AWS account - first watch for roles that explicitly define a role ARN in their Trust Relationship and paths to get there.
 * The relaxed requirement around having AssumeRole privileges are useful because in that case the are only reliant on the trust relationship but not on additional privileges.
 * Be aware of the different requirements between same and cross account role assumption.
 Some administrators have the impression that the base role requires AssumeRole privileges.
 In such a case they may not be aware of the security considerations around this option.

 ## Variant 2 - Cross Account Access
 By assuming a role across multiple accounts the base role is forced to have AssumeRole privileges.
-It dosen't care if the Trust Relationship specifies an account or a specific role.
+It doesn't care if the Trust Relationship specifies an account or a specific role.

 ### Let's write some Code